Stellantis/api-standards/api-style-guide.md

 ### Cursor-based pagination

-> This pagination technique is is bit more complicated to implement though it **MUST BE be used when dealing with real time data.**
+This pagination technique is is bit more complicated to implement.
+However, all APIs MUST use this pagination technique when dealing with real time data for the reasons explained above.

-In the example above, if could have specified the exact position in the list we want to begin with, and the number of items we wanted to fetch, we would not have ran into these issues.
+In the example above, if we could have specified the exact position in the list we want to begin with, and the number of items we wanted to fetch, we would not have ran into these issues.
 With this technique, no matter how many items were removed or added to the top of the list , we still have a constant pointer to the exact position where we left off.
 This pointer is called a **cursor**.
 A cursor is a unique object identifier that sets the starting point of the pagination until the specified limit.

 **Request**